7-Up Cranberry Jello Salad

 If you're not a cranberry sauce fan but want a cranberry dish included for your Thanksgiving or Christmas dinner, this 7-Up Cranberry Jello Salad is a great option.
 Or, if you are a cranberry sauce fan but like to serve up a tasty Jello salad too, this dish is also a great option.

-The Jello layer is loaded with whole berry cranberry sauce surrounded in a raspberry Jello base, and given a little extra sweetness with a bit of 7-Up lemon-lime soda.
-The creaminess and tang of its cream cheese-based topping pairs nicely with the sweetness of the Jello layer below.
+The salad's bottom Jello layer is loaded with whole berry cranberry sauce surrounded in a raspberry Jello base, and given a little extra sweetness with a bit of 7-Up lemon-lime soda.
+The creaminess and tang of its second-layer cream cheese-based topping pairs nicely with the sweetness of the Jello layer below.

-Chopped pecans in both the Jello layer and sprinkled on top add a good textural crunch.
+Chopped pecans in both the Jello layer and sprinkled on top add a nice little textural crunch.

 7-Up Cranberry Jello Salad in Baking Dish Image